 The Arkansas River between Buena Vista and Salida offers at least 10 boat ramps for float fishing, and numerous wade fishing access areas.
 There are some serious class III-IV rapids throughout this zone, so educate yourself before you go.
 Being a freestone river, the Ark supports diverse bug life, including tons of caddis, Baetis, PMD's, drakes, golden stones, and more.

-Streamers To Try: Dungeon in black or white, Gonga in Brown or Rainbow Trout theme, Home Invader in tan, Articulated Dirty Hippy in Rainbow or Brown Trout colors, various Slump Busters and Wooly Buggers.
+Streamers To Try: Dungeon in black or white, Gonga in Brown or Rainbow Trout theme, Home Invader in black, Articulated Dirty Hippy in Rainbow or Brown Trout colors, white or black Slump Busters and Wooly Buggers.